purpleweb/motus-app/README.md

 # Motus App

-This project is an open source Motus/Wordle-like video game.
+This project is an open source Motus/Wordle-like video game written with React.